Acoustic Fluid Logger III

 The Acoustic Fluid Logger III identifies the distance to the liquid level in the casing annulus of a well by using the Pressure Pulse Gas Gun to send a compressed CO2 gas pulse down the annulus.

-The compressed gas pulse travels down the wellbore, until it reaches the fluid in the well; the compressed gas pulse then bounces back from the fluid and the echo returns to the surface.
+The compressed gas pulse travels down the wellbore until it reaches the fluid in the well; the compressed gas pulse then bounces back from the fluid and the echo returns to the surface.

-Using compressed mode shortens the fluid tapes to up to one-eighth original size, and keeps the one-second timing marks.
+Using compressed mode shortens the fluid tapes to up to one-eighth of their original size, and keeps the one-second timing marks.
 Compressed tapes are easier to handle in the field, while offering a condensed view of events inside the wellbore.

 Amplications for the Fluid Level